 It’s also great when we see that candidates are willing to get stuck in and put their hand up to get involved.

-The changes brought in by the SQE has meant that there’s more flexibility around the way trainees can qualify as solicitors in England and Wales, and we’re now able to offer more than one route to qualification.
-Successful applicants can opt to qualify via the graduate solicitor apprenticeship (if you’ve not completed the Legal Practice Course or SQE) or via the traditional training contract.
+The changes brought in by the Solicitors Qualifying Exam (SQE) has meant that there’s more flexibility around the way trainees can qualify as solicitors in England and Wales, and we’re now able to offer more than one route to qualification.
+While the majority of our trainees qualify via the traditional training contract route, we also offer a limited number of graduate solicitor apprenticeships.

 Diversity and inclusion remain at the top of our agenda as a firm.
 We recognise the importance of nurturing an inclusive culture to help us attract, retain and enable our people to be the best they can be.
 We understand that people shouldn’t be excluded from the profession due to their background or identity, and that diverse firms are more innovative and agile.

-In terms of our early careers process, we use a contextual recruitment system that helps us to identify the best talent by providing us with context regarding the background by which students have achieved their grades.
+In terms of our early careers process, we use a contextual recruitment system that helps us to identify the best talent by providing us with context regarding the background by which candidates have achieved their grades.
 It considers factors such as whether applicants had time in care, were eligible for free school meals, their postcodes, whether they’ve had excessive work during term time and whether they have additional caring responsibilities.
-We believe that by identifying these factors we’ll in turn identify candidates who are resilient, hardworking and have the ability to thrive at Addleshaw Goddard.
+We believe that by identifying these factors we’ll, in turn, identify candidates who are resilient, hardworking and have the ability to thrive at Addleshaw Goddard.

 In addition to the above, we encourage candidates to share with us any requirements they might need for interview so that we can make the requisite workplace adjustments as we believe everyone should be on a level playing field.

 Beyond that, we have various employee networks at the firm.
-The Vine is our women’s network, OpenAG is our LGBTQ+ network, AG Embrace is our race and ethnicity network, the Ability Forum is our disability and carers’ network as well as our Jewish Network, Muslim Network and Social Mobility Network.
+The Vine is our women’s network, OpenAG is our LGBTQ+ network, AG Embrace is our race and ethnicity network, the Ability Forum is our disability and carers’ network, as well as our Jewish Network, Muslim Network, Christian Network, Hindu, Jain and Sikh Network and Social Mobility Network.
 These networks provide an opportunity for people to come together whether they’re part of the specific communities or an ally.
 The networks help to develop the firm’s culture and are incredibly active in terms of the events they host.

 An assessment centre forms part of our recruitment process.
-The first stage is to submit a short online application form and from there candidates will be invited to complete a critical thinking test.
-We provide access to a full suite of practice tests that candidates can use to prepare for the critical thinking test.
-Those who are successful will be invited to undertake a voice interview and those who move forward in the process from there will be invited to attend an assessment centre with us.
+The first stage is to submit a short online application form, along with completing a critical thinking test.
+We provide access to a full suite of practice tests that candidates can use to prepare for this.
+Those who are successful will be invited to undertake a voice interview and those who move forward in the process from there will be invited to attend an assessment centre.

-The assessment centre lasts around half a day and consists of a proofreading exercise, group exercise, partner briefing exercise and finally a partner interview.
-During the assessment centre there str opportunitird to meet different people from the firm including a networking lunch with some of our trainees.
+The assessment centre lasts around half a day and consists of a proofreading exercise, group exercise, partner briefing exercise and a partner interview.
+During the assessment centre, there are opportunities to meet different people from the firm, including a networking lunch with some trainees.

-Over the autumn we’ll be running events directly with universities across the UK as well as attending a variety of online law fairs and in-person events organised by the likes of Lawcareers.Net.
-Our website will be updated over the autumn with details of these and make sure to engage with your university for anything that may be held on campus.
+Over the autumn, we’ll be running events directly with universities across the UK.
+We’ll also be attending a variety of online law fairs and in-person events organised by the likes of LawCareers.Net, such as LawCareersNetLIVE.
+Our website will be updated over the autumn with details of these.
+Make sure you engage with your university for events that are held on campus.